 That usually means that they adjusted or corrected a recent tax return.
 Sometimes this is in your favor and you will be getting more money back.
 At other times it means that they disallowed a deduction and they want you to pay more in taxes.

 This is one letter that, if you agree with the IRS, you can ignore.
 Just be sure to pay any balance.

 If the IRS correction is one-sided or not correct, then you should reply to them accordingly with the corrected information and/or amended return.
 The IRS is sometimes one-sided when it comes to basis of stock transactions and ROTH IRA distributions.
 They may be charging you too much in tax.
 Also, in some cases, an unreported 1099 for business or rental income might be the reason for the adjustment.
 The IRS will not know how much you had in expenses to offset this income and they will send you a bill for tax on the entire amount.
 In these cases, an amended return can legitimately save you form paying a lot of unnecessary taxes.

 Tax Services Oahu offers consultations for taxpayers who have received a letter from the IRS – we can help to explain the IRS notice and offer advice on what might be your best course of action.
-We charge a $150 retainer, plus tax, for this service, but we fully apply that amount toward our fees for amended returns, prepared statements to the IRS, representation before the IRS or Hawaii, or next year’s normal tax preparation services.
-So ultimately, if you hire us for something, the consultation is free.
+We charge a $150, plus tax, for this service, for non clients.
 Contact us here to make an appointment.